 What happens, however, if your baby is born in December when the days are short and sunny mornings are hard to find?
 There is some evidence that babies born in the winter months tend to produce melatonin at a slower rate in those early months.
 However, by 16 weeks of age, these differences all but disappeared.

 For those winter babies (and really all of us), scientists are learning new ideas that are influencing new products to help.
 We know that natural light can help with the establishment of circadian rhythms, but what about artificial light?
 We’ve all heard advice from sleep experts about not having brights lights, TV or cellphone lights on when you are preparing for sleep.

 Why is this?
 It turns out that when our brains are exposed to the blue end of the light spectrum (which is most present in traditional light bulbs), it suppresses the release of melatonin.
 This has the potential to affect babies, young children, and adults.

-Now new light bulbs, like the SCS Nite-Nite Light are aiming to help reduce this blue light and aid in sleep regulation.
+Now a new sleep-promoting light bulb, like the Nite-Nite Light is aiming to help reduce this blue light and aid in sleep regulation.
 These amber-colored bulbs are designed to cut out most of the blue light and get your brain ready for sleep.
 This is the same type of technology that NASA used to help astronauts get some shut-eye while traveling in space.

 We have been trying out a couple of these bulbs in our home for about a month now.
 I have one in my elementary-aged son’s room for us to read at night before bed.
 I can’t say that I’ve noticed a huge difference in his sleep patterns, but he was a good sleeper before this anyway.
 I will say it does emit a nice warm light that is dim but still possible to read by.